 The Takeaway

-You can enjoy different types of bananas and various degrees of ripeness, even during Elimination.
+You can enjoy different types of bananas, in various degrees of ripeness, even during Elimination.
 We believe that the reason so many people think bananas are a “no go” is because they end up on High FODMAP food lists and those lists do not take serving size into consideration.

 Enjoy Bananas In Our Low FODMAP Recipes